ElektroStudios/Easy-Link-File-Viewer/README.md

 ![](Design/GitHub%20Readme.png)

-**Easy Link File Viewer** is a simple program to open, modify and write shortcut (.lnk) files with easy.
+**Easy Link File Viewer** is a simple program to open, modify and write shortcut (.lnk) files with ease.

 It is an alternative to the built-in shell-extension in **Windows** operating system.